-Again, the only recording of this concert that I have found is a fairly low quality audience recording on archive.org.
+Unfortunately, the only recording of this concert that I have found is a fairly low quality audience recording on archive.org.
+As I remember, there was a problem with a noise coming from the keyboards.
+Perhaps, this is why no official release has been made.
+There is probably a way to reduce this noise with current technology.
 I can only hope that the Grateful Dead organization will release at least a partial recording of this show.
-1972 had an abundance of great shows, I’m sure, but, this was an important show in the New York area where the Dead had (and no doubt, still has) a large number of fans.
+1972 had an abundance of great shows I’m sure, but, this was an important show in the New York area where the Dead had (and no doubt, still has) a large number of fans.

-Next, I was off to see Tim Buckley and Frank Zappa on September 22, and Ry Cooder and David Bromberg in November.
+Next, I was off to see Tim Buckley and Frank Zappa at the Felt Forum on September 22, and Ry Cooder and David Bromberg at Town Hall in November.